Werx Academy

 - Proof of insurance and title transfer if required

-Math errors and missing credits are the most common reasons stored-materials lines get rejected.
-Align quantities and values to the Schedule of Values (SOV) and carry credits forward properly as items are installed.
+Math errors and missing credits are the top reasons stored-materials lines get rejected.
+Align quantities and values to your schedule of values.
+Carry credits forward as items get installed.

 - Match quantities and cost to the SOV line items

-- Apply previously stored vs. currently stored accurately
+- Apply *previously stored* and *currently stored* values accurately

-- Reduce the stored amount as materials are installed
+- Reduce the stored amount as materials get installed

-Set expectations early with the owner and lender on what qualifies as stored and how it will be documented.
+Set expectations early with the owner and lender.
+Agree on what qualifies as stored and how you will document it.
 Consistent labeling and updates keep approvals smooth.

 - Agree on documentation standards in the contract

-- Label pallets/serials with project name and SOV code
+- Label pallets and serials with project name and SOV code

 - Provide monthly photo updates and inventory counts

-Werx makes stored-materials billing simple by tying documentation, SOV lines, and retainage rules into your pay apps.
+Contractor software like Werx ties documentation, SOV lines, and retainage rules into your pay apps.
 Generate AIA-style billing, attach proof, and sync to accounting with fewer errors.

 - Attach photos, receipts, and custody notes to SOV items